Emmotes/ic_spoilers/docs/prudence.md

     "id": 2841,
     "flavour_text": "",
     "description": {
-        "desc": "The effect of Glee is increased by $amount% for each member of the Oxventures Guild in the formation, stacking multiplicatively."
+        "desc": "The effect of Glee is increased by $(not_buffed amount)% for each member of the Oxventures Guild in the formation, stacking multiplicatively."
     },
     "effect_keys": [
         {